 - Verbalizing more than usual

-This is your cat basically trying to get your attention.
-Remember, any attention is good to a cat that feels neglected – even scolding.
-Be patient with your existing cat.
+This is your cat trying to get your attention.
+Remember, any attention is good to a cat that feels neglected, even scolding.

-It will be tough for them to adapt to sharing their home with a kitten.
-Given enough time, however, they will tolerate their younger housemate.
-In some cases, they’ll even learn to love them.
+It will be tough for him to adapt to sharing his home with a kitten.
+Given enough time, he will usually tolerate his younger housemate.
+In some cases, he’ll even learn to love him.